PlanetaryRobotics/IrisRoverPackage/Apps/GroundSoftware/out/docs/IrisBackendv3/codec/packet_classes/unsupported.md

         the `is_valid` checks of whatever `Packets` were considered supported, so this just returns `True`.

-`UnsupportedPacketInterface(payloads: EnhancedPayloadCollection, raw: Optional[bytes] = None, endianness_code: str = '<')`
+`UnsupportedPacketInterface(payloads: Optional[EnhancedPayloadCollection] = None, raw: Optional[bytes] = None, endianness_code: str = '<')`
-:   A special `CodecContainer` used for Packet data which combines the
-    standardized data-encoding features of `ContainerCodec` with a standard `EnhancedPayloadCollection`.
-All packets are essentially
-    `EnhancedPayloadCollection`s with specialized encoding and decoding schemes applied.
-Each `Packet` en/decodes raw bytes sent over a `Transceiver` layer with any network headers (IP etc.) already stripped off.
+:   Stronger form of `GdsPacketEventMixin` that acts as a base class
+    alternative to `Packet[CT]`.

+    This is to be used for packets which don't contain payloads inside them but, instead, represent one singular event payload.

     ### Ancestors (in MRO)

+    * IrisBackendv3.codec.packet_classes.gds_packet_event_mixin.GdsPacketEventPacket
     * IrisBackendv3.codec.packet_classes.packet.Packet
     * IrisBackendv3.codec.container.ContainerCodec
     * typing.Generic
     * abc.ABC
+    * IrisBackendv3.codec.packet_classes.gds_packet_event_mixin.GdsPacketEventMixin

     ### Descendants